 Information for Students

 The Cybersecurity Clinic (CS 195/196) is a full-year academic experience, 3 credits each semester (total of 6 credits).
-Students can substitute CS undergraduate or graduate Capstone requirement with Clinic work.
+Students can substitute the CS (but not Data Science) undergraduate or graduate Capstone requirement with Clinic work.
 Meeting time is Mondays, 5:30 - 7:00 PM EST virtually, cap of 20 students.

 The Clinic is open to undergraduate and graduate students, including online students.
 Prerequisites: students must have taken CS 116 Introduction to Security OR PS 188 / CS 28 Cybersecurity and Cyber Warfare OR CS 114 Network Security --and have earned a grade of an A- or better.